petter-holmberg/cpp-ref/classes.md

 ### Mixin classes

-A C++ mixin class is a template class that is parameterized on its base class, implementing some specific fragment of functionality.
+A C++ mixin class is a template class that is parameterized on its [Base class](#BaseClasses), implementing some specific fragment of functionality.
 It is intended to be composed with other classes.

 **Example implementation:**